 Between shopping for groceries and paying bills, we make countless credit card transactions every day.
 It’s a lot to manage, and it only becomes more complicated when you consider that Americans own more than four credit cards on average.
 No matter how many you have, it’s important to keep your credit cards safe and secure.
 Why?

-For one, simply owning a credit card may put you at risk of fraud and identity theft—common financial threats that have only become more prominent throughout the COVID-19 pandemic.
-In 2020, there were 393,207 reports of credit card fraud in the United States (an increase of 44.7% from 2019).
+For one, simply owning a credit card may put you at risk of fraud and identity theft—common financial threats that have only become more prominent.
+In 2022, the total value of fraud soared to $219 million, signifying a substantial 21% rise from the previous year.
 One of the reasons credit card fraud is so prevalent is because it can occur in many different ways.
 For instance, someone can steal and use your card, set up a new account in your name, or access your accounts through large-scale data breaches.

 Knowing these risks, regularly changing your PIN, and creating unique passwords for your online banking accounts can minimize your chances of falling victim to these attacks—but those are just the first steps.
 There are several other precautions you can take to protect your credit cards.

 Get more tips to protect yourself from financial fraud.EXPLORE SECURITY RESOURCES

 By using a combination of the below credit card security features and services, you can keep an eye on both your spending habits and account activity.